X541-NB/SHA256/README.md

 # About this project
-A CLI Tool (CommandLine Interface) for generating, comparing and saving SHA256 Hash Code.
+A CLI Tool (Command-Line Interface) for generating, comparing and saving SHA256 Hash Code.
 # What is SHA256?!
 SHA-256 (Secure Hash Algorithm 256-bit) is a cryptographic hash function that takes an input and produces a fixed-size 256-bit (32-byte) output, typically represented as a 64-character hexadecimal string.
 # Where can we use them?